 If a STA that receives a Probe Request frame is not in a multiple BSSID set, that STA shall send the Probe Response frame(s), subject to the criteria below.
 If a STA that receives a Probe Request frame is in a multiple BSSID set, the STA corresponding to the transmitted BSSID shall send the Probe Response frame(s), subject to the criteria below; other STAs in the multiple BSSID set shall not send a Probe Response frame.

-(11ay)An EDMG STA that receives a probe request before performing transmit antenna training may use a quasi-omni antenna pattern for transmission of the Probe Response.
-An EDMG STA that receives a probe request transmitted using an EDMG BRP-RX PPDU may perform receive training and select a transmit sector if the STA supports antenna reciprocity or antenna pattern reciprocity as indicated by setting the DMG Antenna Reciprocity field or Antenna Pattern Reciprocity field in the DMG Capabilities element to 1 respectively, for transmission to the transmitter of the probe request based on the result of the receive training.
+(11ay)An EDMG STA that receives a Probe Request frame before performing transmit antenna training may use a quasi-omni antenna pattern for transmission of the Probe Response.
+An EDMG STA that receives a Probe Request frame transmitted using an EDMG BRP-RX PPDU may perform receive training and select a transmit sector if the STA supports antenna reciprocity or antenna pattern reciprocity as indicated by setting the DMG Antenna Reciprocity field or Antenna Pattern Reciprocity field in the DMG Capabilities element to 1 respectively, for transmission to the transmitter of the Probe Request frame based on the result of the receive training.

 A STA that receives a Probe Request frame shall not respond if any of the following apply: